Pamani Express

 Pamani Express is an Express train belonging to Indian Railways connecting Tirupati in Andhra Pradesh with Mannargudi in Tamil Nadu.

+It is named after the Pamani River.
 This is the only express train that Terminates and Originates from the Cauvery Delta Region and passes through Villupuram and does not go to Chennai.
 Similarly several other similar trains also originates and terminates in cauvery delta region which won't go to chennai but all of them passes through Tiruchirappalli.

 In August 2024, there was a demand by the Tamil Nadu Consumer Protection and Environment Research Centre, Tiruvarur, to convert the train into a daily train.

 Coach composite

-The train has standard ICF rakes with max speed of 110 kmph.
+The train has standard LHB rake with max speed of 130 kmph.
 The train consists of 22 coaches: